 What is the Severance Form?

-For more information on the implications of severing joint tenancy, you can visit our page on tenants in common to avoid inheritance.
+For more information on the implications of severing joint tenancy, you can visit our page on tenants in common and inheritance tax planning.

 Who Needs to Complete the Form?